lancedb/lancedb/docs/src/examples/python_examples/build_from_scratch.md

-# Build from Scratch with LanceDB 🚀
+# **Build from Scratch with LanceDB 🛠️🚀**

-Start building your GenAI applications from the ground up using LanceDB's efficient vector-based document retrieval capabilities! 📄
+Start building your GenAI applications from the ground up using LanceDB's efficient vector-based document retrieval capabilities! 📑

-#### Get Started in Minutes ⏱️
+**Get Started in Minutes ⏱️**

 These examples provide a solid foundation for building your own GenAI applications using LanceDB.
 Jump from idea to proof of concept quickly with applied examples.
 Get started and see what you can create! 💻